JohnnyWombwell/ts-fight/README.md

 - [ ] Hit boxes per attack animation from
 - [ ] Scrolling playfield
 - [x] Walls to left and right
+- [ ] Event emitter for accurate processing of events and state changes (e.g. playing sound effects)
 - [ ] Peripherals other than keyboard
 - [ ] Distributed multiplayer game
 - [ ] Assets